zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Emmanuel says, “We did do some hunting when I was young, but I mainly (meaning I mostly) honed my skills with target practice.”
 “To hone (hone) your skills” means to improve your ability to do something, to g et better at something.

  You might say, “I’m going to hone my typing skills.”
 I’m  going to sit at my keyboard and improve my typing.
-That would be to hone yo ur skills, to make them better.
+That would be to hone your skills, to make them better.
 Emmanuel says that he honed his skills with a gun by doing target practice.
 “Target practice” is shooting at targets we tal ked about before.
 There are places where you can go that are called “shooting ranges,” and you can go and practice shooting at these targets.
 There are clubs – gun clubs that you can join that have these special buildings that have target  practice shooting ranges.

 Bobbie says, “I’d like to try target practice – with a ma chine gun or a grenade launcher!”
 A “machine gun” is a large gun that fires m any bullets automatically and very quickly.
 It’s the sort of thing that you would use  in a war; it’s not the sort of thing you would normally use, for example, with the  police.
 Although, if you remember the 1920s and 30s in the United States, and e ver saw any of the movies about the “gangsters,” people who were profession al criminals, sometimes in the movies you see them with machine guns.
 O f course, sometimes you saw them in real life with machine guns!
 That is a criminal use of machine guns.
 But, the idea here is that Bobbie woul d have to use a machine gun because, she says, “I’m sure I’d at least hit somethin g,” meaning she’s not a very good shot, so she would need something like a machine  gun in order to hit something – in order to have the bullet go through som ething.
 A “grenade” is a small, hand-held bomb that is usually used by soldiers in a war.
 A “grenade launcher” is a machine that throws these bombs a long dist ance.

 Emmanuel says, “Yeah, right.
-What really interests me ar e the big weapons, like missiles – you know, like antiballistic missiles and torpedoes. ”  We’ve already talked about what weapons are, anything you use to hurt someone else or something else.
+What really interests me are the big weapons, like missiles – you know, like antiballistic missiles and torpedoes. ”  We’ve already talked about what weapons are, anything you use to hurt someone else or something else.
 A “missile” is a bomb that is sent throug h the air at a long distance.
 Sometimes it is dropped by a plane, sometimes i t is “launched,” it is shot from the ground.
 An “antiballistic missile” is a bo mb that is made to hit other bombs that are in the air, so it’s sort of a missile to stop another missile.
 A “torpedo” is a missile that shot by a “submarine,” a ship  that is underneath the water.

 Bobbie says, “You can have all the missiles you want.
 I’l l be hiding in the tank!”
 A “tank” (tank) is a very large, heavy vehicle.
 It’s like a b ig truck that is used by the army, and it has a large gun on the top of it for fighting.
 “Tank,” like the word “fire” we used earlier, has a couple of different mea nings in English, so take a look at the Learning Guide for some additional explan ations.